PROTOPOROS X Tribute and Moments of Trip

 The THEOLOGOS V II, the IOANNIS SOPHIA K and the GEORGIOS seen together in Perama.

-The GEORGIOS seen in the port of Perama, in what was her seventh overall season on the Perama-Salamina line.
+The GEORGIOS seen in the port of Perama, during what was her seventh overall season on the Perama-Salamina line.

 The impressive IOANNIS SOPHIA K seen resting in Perama.